 - On Page Factors – this on the other hand is possibly the most over rated and emphasised aspect of SEO.
 The internet is rife with companies all offering to tweak keyword density, alt tags etc, for a fee of course, when these aspects are becoming less and less important on a daily basis.
 The exception to this is the actual content of the pages or the copy, this can not be emphasised enough.
 The search engines are not stupid and want good sites which visitors will like, but there will be much more on this later.

-- Off Page Factors – This without a doubt is the most important aspect of optimising a website, as the links to a page and those heading back out to yours, will literally make or break your site.
+- Off Page Factors – This without a doubt is the most important aspect of marketing a website, as the links to a page and those heading back out to yours, will literally make or break your site.

 - Reviewing – whilst not a technique in itself, it’s essential to review what you are doing and measure the results, any project needs to me measurable so if you are working on a site, don’t forget this important part of the strategy.